-Read our feature summary on our website here
+Read our feature summary on our website here.

-Check out a couple of our customer case studies to understand how other teams have adopted Gearset here
+Check out a couple of our customer case studies to understand how other teams have adopted Gearset here.

 Now that you know what you're looking for, and have an overview of what Gearset can do, it's time to try Gearset out!

-Sign up for a free 30-day trial here
+Sign up for a free 30-day trial here.

-Start putting Gearset through its paces
+Start putting Gearset through its paces.

-Invite everyone who'll be involved with the evaluation to create accounts and join the same team in the app
+Invite everyone who'll be involved with the evaluation to create accounts and join the same team in the app.

 If you'd like a slightly more tailored introduction to Gearset, contact our team and we'll be happy to arrange a demo and answer any questions.

-By the end of your evaluation you'll have tested the core features of Gearset and demonstrated that it can help you solve your core pain points.
+By the end of your evaluation, you'll have tested the core features of Gearset and demonstrated that it can help you solve your core pain points.

 Through your own testing and chatting with our team, you should also have an idea of how Gearset fits into your journey to your ideal process.
 This will be a process of steps — don't expect to have everything set up and done within a month.

 The next step is to decide how many users you'd like to license on Gearset.
 Our online pricing calculator lets you easily see the cost of adding users across our licensing plans.
-If you have any questions about purchasing licenses, contact our sales team on [email protected].
+If you have any questions about purchasing licenses, contact our sales team at [email protected].

-With any new process or tool, there will be a certain period of ramp-up before you fully optimise things.
+With any new process or tool, there will be a certain period of ramp-up before you fully optimize things.
 While Gearset has been designed to minimise that time, it will take a little while for things to bed in.

-Find a few users who will be your Gearset champions, and task them with training up new users and encouraging information sharing amongst the team
+Find a few users who will be your Gearset champions, and task them with training up new users and encouraging information sharing amongst the team.

 Does Gearset offer professional services or on-site training?